catalyzeio/stratum-docs/guides/vpn-client-setup.md

 ![vpn_osx_strongswan_connection](../images/vpn_osx_strongswan_connection.png)

 Open the connection by clicking on the Strongswan icon and hovering over the connection name.
 Click "Connect" from the menu and enter your VPN password when prompted.
+Note that copy/paste functionality only works with right-click via the mouse for the password box.

 ![vpn_osx_strongswan_menu](../images/vpn_osx_strongswan_menu.png)